jsharf/plasticity/README.md

 networks on specialized hardware.

 Plasticity runs on OpenCL and can support various OpenCL backends.
-(ARM, Intel CPUs, NVIDIA & AMD GPUs, FPGAs, etc).
-Of note, OpenCL is developed on both NVIDIA's OpenCL backend and POCL.
+(ARM, Intel CPUs, NVIDIA & AMD GPUs, POCL, etc).
+Plasticity is being developed on both NVIDIA's OpenCL backend and POCL, and these are the two backends that are going to receive the most software support.

 Directory Structure
 -------------------

 ```
 codegen/ - Utility code to simplify generating the OpenCL kernels.
-filter/ - A Kalman filter implementation based on the symbolic library.
+filter/ - A kalman filter implementation based on the symbolic library.
-geometry/ - Matrix, Vector, and Quaternion math routines.
+geometry/ - Matrix, vector, and quaternion math routines.
 memory/ - A wrapper for OpenCL buffers.
 nnet/ - The neural network library.
 stats/ - Statistics-related coroutines and helper functions.